jeremyButtler/bioTools/README.md

 # Updates:

+- 2025-15-09:
+  - fixed minor bug in primFind output that did not print reference length for reverse paired primers
+  - minor bug were ampDepth with `-p-gene-cover` would not print the last gene in the table
 - 2025-10-09:
   - added in filter option to memwaterScan to remove nested alignments, also allowing for direction setting